 Community Operation and Protective Services

-The Community Operation and Protective Services committee (also known as COPS) was created to enhance the safety of residents, guests, and visitors and improve the protection of property and resources of the Meadow Lake community.
+The Community Operation and Protective Services committee (COPS) was created to enhance the safety of residents, guests, and visitors and improve the protection of property and resources of the Meadow Lake community.

 Note MLCCE HOA (Meadow Lake Country Club Estates Home Owners Association) is the same entity as MLHOA and may be referred to as MLHOA on this website.